mattermost/mattermost-redux/PULL_REQUEST_TEMPLATE.md

 1. If this is your first contribution, make sure you've read the Contribution Checklist https://developers.mattermost.com/contribute/getting-started/contribution-checklist/
 2. Read our blog post about "Submitting Great PRs" https://developers.mattermost.com/blog/2019-01-24-submitting-great-prs
-3. Take a look at other repository specific documentation at https://developers.mattermost.com/contribute -->
+3. Take a look at other repository specific documentation at https://developers.mattermost.com/contribute

+REMEMBER TO:
+- Run `make check-style` to check for style errors (required for all pull requests)
+- Run `make test` to ensure unit tests passed
+- Run `make flow` to ensure type checking passed
+- Add or update unit tests (required for all new features)
+- All new/modified APIs include changes to the [JavaScript driver](https://github.com/mattermost/mattermost-redux/blob/master/src/client/client4.js)
+-->

 #### Summary